awsdocs/aws-doc-sdk-examples/javav2/example_code/glue/Readme.md

 This README discusses how to run and test the Java code examples for AWS Glue.

-## Running the Amazon Personalize Java files
+## Running the AWS Glue Java files

 **IMPORTANT**